Blog/GST

 This guide covers the current rules as of 2026, including the two major RCM expansions that changed the landscape: one for residential rent in July 2022 and another for commercial rent in October 2024.

 Looking for expert help with GST on rent commercial residential property RCM ITC compliance?
-The team at Tax Garden helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.
+The team at Tax Garden, based in Kondapur, Hyderabad, helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.

 Is Rent Taxable Under GST?